mikebranstein/nativescript-workshop-instructions/src/chapters/chapter5.md

 <div class="exercise-end"></div>

-> NOTE: All of the examples in the workshop place the scroll view element as the first element of a page: this makes all of the content of the page scrollable.
+> **NOTE** All of the examples in the workshop place the scroll view element as the first element of a page: this makes all of the content of the page scrollable.
 Truth be told, you can place a scroll view anywhere on page, and your app's design may require only part of the page as having scrollable content.
 I won't go into details in the workshop on the various combinations, but I cover this in greater detail in my book,[NativeScript in Action](http://bit.ly/nsinaction).

 I'm going to declare the About page *finished* (for now).
 Let's move on to the Contact Us page.